Azure-Samples/github-terraform-oidc-ci-cd/README.md

 ### Check what has been created

-#### Service Principal or Managed Identity
+#### Managed Identity or Service Principal

-There are two approaches shown in the code for federating GitHub and Azure.
-The preferred method is to use a User Assigned Managed Identity since this does not require elevated permissions in Azure Active Directory and has a longer token timeout.
-However the code also shows the Service Principal approach for those that prefer that method.
-These two cannot both be configured at once since only one matching audience is allowed per tenant.
-If you choose the Service Principal approach then the account creating the infrastructure will need permission to create Applications in Azure Active Directory.
+When deploying the example you will have selected to use the default Managed Identity approach or the Service Principal approach choose the relevant option below.

 ##### Option 1: Managed Identity